KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L13) Production Upgrade Script.md

 Variables store information or values.

-## Next we need to add a Purchase Function (Reopen the ClickUpgradeCode Script)
+## Next we need to add a Purchase Function (Reopen the ProductionUpgradeCode Script)

     // Method to purchase the upgrade
     public void Purchase()